CECADBioinformaticsCoreFacility/dolphinnext-docker/README.md

 ========
 DolphinNext original repository is located at https://github.com/UMMS-Biocore/dolphinnext.

+This Docker configuration is based on https://github.com/UMMS-Biocore/dolphinnext-docker and https://github.com/UMMS-Biocore/dolphinnext-studio

-For a quick start please check the quick start guide. https://dolphinnext.readthedocs.io/en/latest/dolphinNext/quick.html
+For the Dolphinnext quick start guide please check: https://dolphinnext.readthedocs.io/en/latest/dolphinNext/quick.html

 DolphinNext can also be run as a standalone application using a docker container.